geoscience-aman/sar-pipeline/docs/setup/developer.md

 1. add the required packages using `pixi add <package>` for conda distributed packages.
 Include `--pypi` if it's only available on pypi
     - E.g. `pixi add --pypi numpy`

-2. check the versions that were installed using `pixi list`
+2. check the versions that were installed using `pixi list -x` (this shows the versions of packages explicitly listed in pyproject.toml

 3. Check and manually update the versions in the `pyproject.toml` if required (remove upper limits from conda packages, add versions for pypi packages)